duneroadrunner/SaferCPlusPlus-AutoTranslation2/examples/lodepng/README.md

 ```

 the `strlen()` function from the C standard library, which has an unsafe interface, continues to be used because, at the time of writing, the SaferCPlusPlus library does not yet provide a safe substitute for it.

+Note that this default (one-to-one) conversion results in code that is not performance optimal.
+Manually recovering lost performance is demonstrated in the [lodepng_partial_reoptimization1](https://github.com/duneroadrunner/SaferCPlusPlus-AutoTranslation2/tree/master/examples/lodepng/lodepng_partial_reoptimization1) subdirectory.